harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

-  unspendable bitcoins, a category of problems sometimes called [eclipse attacks][topic eclipse attacks], Gleb Naumenko and Antoine Riard published a paper in June showing that eclipse attacks could steal from some LN nodes in as little as two hours---although LN nodes that were connected to their own full verification nodes would last longer.
+  unspendable bitcoins, a category of problems sometimes called [eclipse attacks][topic eclipse attacks], Gleb Naumenko and Antoine Riard published a paper in June showing that eclipse attacks could steal from LN nodes in as little as two hours---although it would take longer to steal from LN nodes that were connected to their own full verification nodes.
   The authors suggest the implementation of more methods for avoiding eclipse attacks, which did see several positive developments in the Bitcoin Core project this year.

-- [LN fee ransom:][attack ln fee ransom] René Pickhardt publicly disclosed a vulnerability to the Lightning-Dev mailing list that he had previously privately disclosed to LN implementation maintainers almost a year earlier.
+- [LN fee ransom:][attack ln fee ransom] René Pickhardt publicly disclosed a vulnerability to the Lightning-Dev mailing list that he had previously privately reported to LN implementation maintainers almost a year earlier.
 A malicious channel counterparty can initiate up to 483 payments (HTLCs) in an LN channel and then close the channel, producing an onchain transaction whose size is about 2% of an